comic-manga-ebook/ecmb_builder/README.md

 <br />

 ## Using the file-cleaner
 Of course you want to clean that mess and the file-cleaner will make it easier for you.
+Files and folders starting with "__" (2 underscores) are ignored in general.

 ### Available functions
 **Objects:**